Skip to main content

 Phase 1: Define the Need and Build an Effective Sourcing Strategy

 Every high-performing recruitment process begins with a rigorous job description.
-It must define responsibilities, required competencies (hard skills and soft skills), expected experience level, salary range and objective evaluation criteria.
-This step prevents recruitment bias and constitutes the legal foundation of the future contractual relationship.
-In French labour law, a precise description of duties directly influences the conventional classification of the employee and, ultimately, the minimum remuneration applicable under the collective agreement.
+It must define the duties, required skills (hard skills and soft skills), expected level of experience, salary range and objective assessment criteria.
+This step prevents recruitment bias and forms the legal basis of the future contractual relationship.
+In French labour law, the precise description of functions directly influences the conventional classification of the employee and, ultimately, the minimum remuneration applicable under the collective agreement.

-• Generalist job boards (Indeed, LinkedIn, Pôle emploi) for high volumes of applications
+• General job boards (Indeed, LinkedIn, Pôle emploi) for high volume of applications

-• Specialist platforms (Welcome to the Jungle, Apec for senior roles, CADREMPLOI) to target specific profiles
+• Specialised platforms (Welcome to the Jungle, Apec for managers, CADREMPLOI) to target specific profiles

 • Internal referrals, which according to Glassdoor generate 55% faster recruitment and retention rates 45% higher

-• Professional social networks to scout passive candidates
+• Professional social networks for passive candidate sourcing

-• Recruitment agencies for strategic or hard-to-fill positions
+• Recruitment firms for strategic or hard-to-fill positions

 Define the Candidate Journey as Employer Brand Experience

-Employer brand is no longer a concept reserved for large corporations.
-An SME that cares for its application process — systematic responses, respected timelines, structured feedback — reduces application abandonment rates and improves its reputation on platforms such as Glassdoor or Indeed Reviews.
-According to a 2024 LinkedIn Talent Solutions survey, 83% of candidates say that the experience they have during recruitment influences their decision to accept or reject an offer.
+Employer brand is no longer a concept reserved for large companies.
+An SME that takes care of its application process — systematic responses, respected deadlines, structured feedback — reduces application abandonment rates and improves its reputation on platforms such as Glassdoor or Indeed Reviews.
+According to a LinkedIn Talent Solutions survey from 2024, 83% of candidates say that the experience they have during recruitment influences their decision to accept or decline an offer.

 ---